cjbottaro/cream_ex/README.md

 ## Ruby compatibility

 By default, Dalli uses Marshal to encode values stored in memcached, which Elixir can't understand.
-So you have to change to something like JSON:
+So you have to change the serializer to something like JSON:

 Ruby
 ```ruby